Jim Tavaré: Career

 Tavaré co-wrote and appeared in the BAFTA-winning ITV series The Sketch Show, alongside Lee Mack, Tim Vine, Ronni Ancona, Karen Taylor, and Kitty Flanagan.
 In 2004, Tavaré appeared in Harry Potter and the Prisoner of Azkaban as Tom the Innkeeper.
 In 2008, he finished in fourth place on the American show Last Comic Standing 6, having been the only overseas act ever to have reached the final show.
 He performed a 63-date national tour with the other four Last Comic Standing finalists throughout the US.
-He appeared in the fifth series of the David Duchovny comedy-drama Californication as an English butler to a hip-hop mogul played by Wu-Tang Clan frontman RZA.
+He appeared in the fifth series of the David Duchovny comedy-drama Californication, as an English butler to a hip-hop mogul played by Wu-Tang Clan frontman RZA.
 He made a guest-star appearance in season 5 of the comedy and spy drama Chuck, the TV show Jimmy Kimmel Live!, and on Comedy Central's Tosh.0.
-In September 2013, he began filming the role of The Dog Catcher in Syco Entertainment's feature film Pudsey: The Movie alongside David Walliams, Jessica Hynes, and John Sessions.
+In September 2013, he began filming the role of The Dog Catcher alongside David Walliams, Jessica Hynes, and John Sessions in Syco Entertainment's feature film Pudsey: The Movie.

 In 2017, Tavaré was in an intensive care unit after being injured in a collision with a car.
 After suffering catastrophic injuries (over 30 broken bones, including 14 broken ribs, collapsed lungs, multiple fractures, broken neck and a hand that detached from the wrist) Tavare returned to the stage with a new show about his experiences entitled "From deadpan to bedpan".